DISL-Lab/BRIDGE-Benchmark/README.md

 - **LoTTE (RobustQA subsets)**: Please refer to [RobustQA repository](https://github.com/awslabs/robustqa-acl23)

 When using BRIDGE, please ensure compliance with the original dataset licenses.

 ---

-## 🙏 Acknowledgments

-We thank the creators of BEIR and RobustQA for providing the foundational benchmarks that made this work possible.

----